codalogic/exodep/README.md

     versions

-## autoconfig
+## autovars

-`autoconfig` conveniently sets up a number of variables, based on the value of the `$project` variable.
+`autovars` conveniently sets up a number of variables, based on the value of the `$project` variable.
 The following commands are effectively run, where `<project-safe-name>` is the value of `$project` with any hyphen (`-`) characters converted to underscores (`_`):